 We wish to underscore at the start two elements of current (2021) university promotion policy: First, work done prior to an appointment at UW does count as part of the candidate's portfolio - what matters is the candidate's cumulative record, regardless of whether that work was done at UW or elsewhere.
-Second, once appointed, there are no minimum number of years at rank required for promotion provided that the candidate meets all stated criteria for successful advancement.
+Second, once appointed, there is no minimum number of years at rank required for promotion provided that the candidate meets all stated criteria for successful advancement.
 The Faculty Code (Section 24-41) stipulates that for assistant professors, their second three-year appointment "must include a tenure decision."
 This means that the sixth year of an assistant professor's appointment-excluding any pauses in their tenure clock-is a mandatory year for promotion consideration.

 At a research university like UW, the most critical factor in awarding promotion and tenure is whether the candidate has amassed a substantial independent record of research.
-The Department of Asian Languages and Literature looks for evidence of a significant trajectory of scholarly productivity that contributes to the candidate's field-addressing new questions, debates, modes of analysis, theories, and/or methodologies.
+The Department looks for evidence of a significant trajectory of scholarly productivity that contributes to the candidate's field-addressing new questions, debates, modes of analysis, theories, data, and/or methodologies, and/or providing original research studies.
 As the College's "Promotion Considerations" explains, "quality is more important than quantity, although there must be sufficient quantity to provide evidence of a significant level of scholarly productivity."
 The metrics used for faculty in the Department of Asian Languages and Literature are similar to those employed across the university.
 They should include, but are not limited to, a body of original research that has been published by high-quality presses and in peer-reviewed journals.
 The work should make new contributions to the candidate's field or fields.
-For humanists, an academic monograph is the centerpiece of research portfolios for assistant-toassociate promotions.
-A candidate's book should be published or nearly published by the time of promotion.
+Department faculty work in a diversity of fields, among which publishing norms for junior scholars may differ.
+In fields such as literature and film, an academic monograph is normative.
+A candidate's book should be published or nearly published by the time of evaluation for promotion.
 A publisher's acceptance into production of a manuscript, revised in accordance with reports received by outside referees, offers evidence that a work is nearly published.
 The press should be a high-quality academic or trade publisher.
-A candidate working in a field or sub-field in which standards other than monograph publication prevail will be expected to provide convincing documentation of any alternate criteria for publication in their area of specialization.
+In fields such as linguistics, the centerpiece of the research portfolio may be an academic monograph (as described above) or a set of peer-reviewed academic articles.
+As with monographs, research articles should appear in high quality venues and be published or accepted for publication.
+There is some variation in publication norms across the field of linguistics, and candidates can choose between these options as appropriate to the nature of their scholarship.